AnaMelisaGo/kids-first-healthy-cooking/README.md

     - Mozilla Firefox
     - Safari

-- All links open on another tab when clicked.
+- All external links open on another tab when clicked.
 The navigation bar, footer, and all the images are showing well.
 I also tested all the buttons if the url works and they all show the section of the webpage intended to go to.

 - The form for Signing up is tested.
 The inputs requires a certain value.
 The google form of Contact Us page of the website is working as well.